sjhloco/build_fabric/README.md

 ### BGP

-Uses the concept of *groups* and *peers* with the majority of the settings configured in either.
-Peer settings take precedence over group.
+Uses the concept of *groups* and *peers* with the majority of the settings configured in either

 - `group` holds the global settings for all peers within it.
 Are automatically created on any switches that peers within it are created
 - `peer` is a list of peers within the group.
 If the setting is configured in the group and peer the peer setting will take precedence